owen20108/alx-pre_course/0x01-git/README.md

-file README.md is created now!
+file README.md is created now and updated!
-How to be up to date in git